 Step by step instructions for making Puthani / hurigadale tambittu

-- Put the roasted gram / puthane in a grinder and grind to make a coarse powder.
+Put the roasted gram / puthane in a mixer jar/blender and grind to make a coarse powder.

 - Put the jaggery syrup back in the pan and heat again on low flame.